crosswalk-project/DEPRECATED-crosswalk-apk-generator/README.md

     xwalk_android_dl --channel canary

-Pass the `--arch` option to download the latest version for a particular architecture:
+Pass the `--arch` option to download the latest version for a particular architecture (if not set, the default is `x86`):

     xwalk_android_dl --arch arm --channel canary